3D-Graphics-And-Scratch/book/src/coding-in-scratch/the-basics.md

 * A vector with a length of 1 is called a “unit vector”.

-* Dividing each component of a vector by the vector's length is called “normalizing”, and results in a vector of length 1\.
+* Dividing each component (x, y, and z) of a vector by the vector's length is called “normalizing”, and results in a unit vector pointing in the same direction.

 <img src="../images/vectors.png">